Day 1 UK - Kathmandu

 Day 9 Pokhara - Kathmandu

-Before flying back to bustling Kathmandu, we'll enjoy the peace of Bhadgaon (also known as Bhaktapur), where, instead of noisy traffic, we may hear the hypnotic chanting of mantras.
+Before heading back to bustling Kathmandu, we'll enjoy the peace of Bhadgaon, where, instead of noisy traffic, we may hear the hypnotic chanting of mantras.
 Also known as Bhaktapur, meaning the 'city of devotees', it is celebrated for its glorious architecture.
 On a tour, its many pagoda-style temples and red-brick buildings will show us how the entire Kathmandu Valley would have looked in the medieval period.
 The 55 Windows Palace, built by King Bupatindra Malla and the Nyatapola Temple, which is the highest in Nepal standing on five terraces, are just two highlights.
-This afternoon you'll also have the chance to enjoy an optional pottery-making experience.Meals included: B,D
+This afternoon you’ll also have the chance to enjoy an optional pottery-making experience.Meals included: B,D

 Day 10 Kathmandu - UK

 You have time to see a little more of Kathmandu at your own pace during a morning at leisure.
-Later, we'll transfer you to the airport for your flights back to the UK.Meals included: B
+Later we'll transfer you to the airport for your overnight flight back to the UK.Meals included: B

 Day 11 UK